yuvalmGS/gigaspaces-wiki-jekyll/xap100/space-synchronization-endpoint-api.markdown

 {% highlight java %}
 SpaceSynchronizationEndpoint spaceSynchronizationEndpoint = new MySpaceSynchronizationEndpoint();
-GigaSpace gigaSpace = new GigaSpaceConfigurer(new EmbeddedSpaceConfigurer("space")
+GigaSpace gigaSpace = new GigaSpaceConfigurer(new UrlSpaceConfigurer("/./space")
   .schema("persistent")
   .cachePolicy(new LruCachePolicy())
   .spaceSynchronizationEndpoint(spaceSynchronizationEndpoint)